Personal Capital Review – Personal Capital Advisors – Part 3

 Let’s go through the Personal Investment Strategy so you can understand the company’s philosophy as well as what you can expect from the paid advisory service.

-This screen shows my asset allocation, diversification across market capitalization or size of the companies in my investment portfolio, where my holdings are located geographically as well as the percentages in each sector.
+This screen shows the Personal Capital recommended asset allocation, diversification across market capitalization or size of the companies in my investment portfolio, geographical location of assets as well as the percentages in each sector.

 The advisor commented on this view of my asset allocation, sector, geography and market capitalization weightings.
 The following analysis of my current portfolio will give you an idea of the Personal Capital philosophy.

 The Personal Capital advisor recommended that the sectors be more evenly distributed.
-He didn’t like my over allocation to cash and he recommended adding alternative asset classes.
+He didn’t like my existing portfolios over allocation to cash and he recommended adding alternative asset classes.

 Personal Capital recommended a riskier optimal asset allocation for me than the existing one which owns a conservative 40%+ in bonds and cash.